-- 89. In Powerco's Eastern region consumers are typically charged a two-part tariff which consists of a variable (cents/kWh) tariff and a fixed charge (\$/day).
-The only exceptions are the V40, T50, V60, and T60 price categories where the tariffs consist primarily of fixed charges. - 90.
+- 94. In Powerco's Eastern region consumers are typically charged a two-part price which consists of a variable (cents/kWh) price and a fixed price (\$/day).
+For the V40, T50, V60, and T60 price categories, charges consist primarily of a fixed price component. - 95.
 Consumers in the V40, T50, V60, and T60 price categories are typically very large commercial/industrial consumers which require dedicated on-site and upstream assets (such as dedicated feeders and transformers) to meet their supply requirements.
-Therefore, their charges are determined on an individual basis and are fixed to ensure that an appropriate level of return on investment is made by Powerco. - 91.
-From an economic point of view, a two-part tariff should ideally be structured such that all marginal costs are charged based on a variable basis and all other costs on a fixed basis (so as not to distort behaviour).
-However, marginal costs are typically small (zero if spare capacity exists) which would result in the majority of charges being fixed.

-- 92. However, an economically pure single fixed charge would not provide consumers with any incentive to manage their consumption and therefore would likely result in substantial growth which would put increased pressure on our network and increase the need for future capital expenditure.
-A high fixed charge would also act as a significant deterrent to existing and potential customers. - 93.
+Therefore, their charges are determined on an individual basis and are fixed to ensure that an appropriate level of return on investment is made by Powerco. - 96.
+From an economic point of view, a two-part price should ideally be structured such that all marginal costs are charged based on a variable basis and all other costs on a fixed basis (so as not to distort behaviour).
+However, marginal costs are typically small (zero if spare capacity exists) which would result in the majority of charges being fixed. - 97.
+However, an economically pure single fixed charge would not provide consumers with any incentive to manage their consumption and therefore would likely result in substantial growth which would put increased pressure on our network and increase the need for future capital expenditure.
+A high fixed charge would also act as a significant deterrent to existing and potential customers. - 98.
 Powerco wishes both to promote the economically efficient use of our network and encourage organic growth.
-Therefore our charges are designed to allow end-consumers the opportunity to modify their behaviour to enable the efficient use of network assets.
+Therefore our prices are designed to allow end-consumers the opportunity to modify their behaviour to enable the efficient use of network assets.
 The roll out of advanced metering infrastructure should allow us, in future, to send a more efficient price signal based on peak period time of use, rather than solely volume as at present.
-Implementing such a change is part of Powerco's medium-term pricing strategy. - 94.
-Powerco's tariff structure in the Eastern Region has been designed so that connections with higher connected capacity have a higher fixed component than connections with lower connected capacity.
-This benefits both Powerco and its customers by making charges more predictable and more closely related to the actual cost of supply. - 95.
+Implementing such a change is part of Powerco's medium-term pricing strategy. - 99.
+Powerco's price structure in the Eastern Region has been designed so that connections with higher connected capacity have a higher fixed component than connections with lower connected capacity.
+This benefits both Powerco and its customers by making charges more predictable and more closely related to the actual cost of supply. - 100.
 This approach also helps to ensure that no perverse incentives exist for customers to under or over state their capacity requirements in order to alter their allocated load group.
-The larger capacity price categories have the bulk of the charges fixed, while lower capacity connections have the fixed component set at around 25% of their total line charge (as shown in Table 8). - 96.
-However, Powerco's ability to amend the existing fixed and variable rate structure is somewhat restricted by the limitations imposed on residential fixed charges by the Electricity (Low Fixed Charge Tariff for Domestic Consumers) Regulations 2004, the constraint imposed on total revenue by the Electricity Distribution Services Price-Quality Path Determination 2015 and Powerco's own policy of avoiding price shocks to end-consumers.
-Consequently, Powerco determines the proportion of fixed and variable charges by reference to existing rates while recognising the largely fixed nature of the underlying costs.
-The regulations have a large influence on the level of the fixed and variable components for residential groups.
+The larger capacity price categories have the bulk of the charges fixed, while lower capacity connections have the fixed component set at around 25% of their total line charge (as shown in Table 8).

+- 101. However, Powerco's ability to amend the existing fixed and variable price structure is somewhat restricted by the limitations imposed on residential fixed charges by the Low Fixed Charge Regulations and Powerco's own policy of avoiding price shocks to end-consumers.
+Consequently, Powerco determines the proportion of fixed and variable prices by reference to existing rates while recognising the largely fixed nature of the underlying costs.
+The regulations have a large influence on the level of the fixed and variable components for residential groups. - 102.
+Table 8: Powerco's target revenue requirement split by fixed and variable price components to each consumer group for the 2019 price year